 Note: for each task content, the 0 is set at the US average value and 1 corresponds to one standard deviation of this particular task content value in the US.
 GDP per capita in PPP, current international \$, country averages for 2011-2016.
 Source: own calculations based on PIAAC, STEP, CULS (tasks), and World Bank data (GDP).

-Figure 5.
-The average values of routine task intensity (RTI) according to country-specific measures and according to 0NET, by countries' development level (GDP per capita).
+Figure 4 (cont'd).
+The average values of tasks by countries' development level (GDP per capita).